ErpNetDocs/tech/advanced/calculated-attributes/index.md

 # User calculated attributes

-User calculated attributes are user-defined objects, which extend the system entities.
+User calculated attributes are user-defined objects which extend the system entities.
-Calculated attributes are defined like formulas.
+They are defined like formulas.
-When the value of a calculated attribute is requested, it is calculated "on the fly", in real-time.
+<br> When the value of a calculated attribute is requested, it is calculated "on the fly", in real-time.

 > [!NOTE]
+>
-> Calculated attribute formulas are compiled to native executable format.
+> Calculated attribute formulas are compiled to native executable format.<br>
-> Their calculation speed is very similar to the speed of the system defined calculated attributes.
+> Their calculation speed is very similar to the speed of the system-defined calculated attributes.

-## Example - Get default payment term days
+#### Example - Get default payment term days

-Suppose, that in a sales order, we want to display the customers default payment term (in days).
+Suppose that in a sales order, you want to display the customers default payment term (in days).

-In the sales order, we can define the following calculated attribute:
+You can define the following calculated attribute:

 | No | Operation | Param1 | Param2 | Param3 |
 |----|-----------|--------|--------|--------|
 | 10 | GETREF | REF:Customer | ATTRIB:DefaultPaymentTermDays |

-Explanation:
+**Explanation:**

 - GETREF - gets information from a related entity.
-The related entity is specified in Param1.
-The desired information is specified in Param2.
+The related entity is specified in **Param1**.
+The desired information is specified in **Param2**.
 - Line number 10 is the only line in the calculated attribute
-- The return value is the value of the attribute DefaultPaymentTermDays in the customer entity.
+- The return value is the value of the attribute **DefaultPaymentTermDays** in the customer entity.

-## Example - Complex filter and summation
+#### Example - Complex filter and summation

-The following calculated attribute sums all sales order lines, whose product:
+The following calculated attribute sums all sales order lines, the product of which:

-- has a user data attribute, called "CustPropPrj", equal to '500'
+- has a user data attribute called 'CustPropPrj', equal to '500'
 - has a name containing the word 'Tool'